Reactive-Network/kopli-faucet/README.md

 * Pause and Resume Mechanism: The contract provides functionality to pause and resume event subscriptions to manage its responsiveness.

+## Destination Chain Contract

+The `ReactiveFaucet` contract acts as the source of funds for the Reactive Faucet system.
+It allows the owner to set a maximum payout limit and facilitates fund transfers to recipients.

+Key functionalities include:

+* Dispensing Funds: The dispense function allows the Reactive Faucet Listener contract on the Reactive Network to request fund transfers to specified recipients within the maximum payout limit.

+* Configuration Management: The contract enables the owner to manage the maximum payout limit, the callback sender address, and the address of the Reactive Faucet Listener contract.

 ## Further Considerations

-The Reactive Faucet system has several areas for further improvement and refinement:
+The Reactive Faucet system has several areas for further improvement:

 * Enhanced Security Measures: Implement additional security checks and access control mechanisms to prevent unauthorized access and ensure the safety of funds.